For more information about current and previous works and projects, click here.

 For me, dance, is the art of surviving through moving.
 I believe that dance is a tool for getting back to the body and the knowledge of its cells, which is the same knowledge of nature around.
 Dance was, in its origin, the great way for getting in connection with own body, and through own body to the nature around, to sense, perceive and realize the wisdom of life, in another words the wisdom of surviving.
-Yet, my work, is not about sharing any wisdom, but sharing my own ways and processes of connecting to nature, the motion, the expression of it.
+Yet, my work, is not about sharing any wisdom, but sharing my own ways, bridges, and processes of connecting to nature, the motion, the expression of it.

 I believe that dance has something very primordial to do for our contemporary world, dance is a tool to help our human race and planet to survive.
 I am not interest to make a dance or any other art expression that is not aware of the devastating reality of our planet, since I believe artists have an enormous responsibility and the tools to create spaces for real change towards a more sustainable life.

 In now days society people live mostly unconnected from own body and nature.
 People live unaware of the interdependency between humans and nature and this unawareness is causing the destruction of life and the planet.
 That touches me enormously, touches my dancer body and transform my work as an artist and my entire life.

 I conceive and experience the creation of art pieces, installations and the use of the voice in my works, as extensions of my dance, as a way for my dance to hold itself, as the external presences of nature passing through my body, as a nature rising.
 My work is far away from being an entertaining show, but more a manifest to be experienced.
 In live-performances, I invite the audience to be part of it actively.
 Ritual give birth to community and is an important base for my work.